Rigidity of GAP elements in contact

 I will explain what nonlinear geometry actually does.
 I promise there is no complex theory here – I will only use simple real-life examples.

-Of course, I have chosen examples that actually give different outcomes in linear and nonlinear approach.
+Of course, I have chosen examples that actually give different outcomes in linear and nonlinear approaches.
 There are a lot of cases when linear and nonlinear design gives practically the same result.
-However there are also many cases where the nonlinear approach is simply required, and I wish to showcase few of them.
+However there are also many cases where the nonlinear approach is simply required, and I wish to showcase a few of them.

 I really love simple real-life examples.
 When it comes to geometric nonlinearity the best one is a string you hang your laundry on.

 Take a look.
 A wet sweater is what… 5 kg?
 Assuming the string is 5m long that would produce a bending moment of 0.0625kNm.
 Seems small right?
 But the string is only 5mm in diameter (assuming you really have an awesome laundry string, mine is more like 3mm…).
-Section modulus of such cross section is 0.0123cm^3.
+Section modulus of such cross-section is 0.0123cm^3.
 This means that in order to carry the weight of the sweater (as a beam) the string should withstand the stress of 0.0625kNm/1.23e-8 m^3 = 5081MPa… only 20 times more than steel.

-When I look at my string I rather doubt in the gigantic strength hidden within.
+When I look at my string I rather doubt the gigantic strength hidden within.
 And yet it works…

 The above example is a typical linear approach to a problem.
 Perhaps you noticed that my example cheated a bit.
 I didn’t draw any deflection!
 In fact, it would be easy to calculate it as well.
 If my string would be made from steel (far from it in reality) that would be only… 20.2m.